Christmas on a Budget: 14 Ways to Save Money this Christmas

 - Holiday clothing, i.e., that Onesie, or ugly Christmas sweater.

-Once you’ve assigned a spending amount to each category, if you’re feeling as though you are over budget, take a look through each category to see if there are places that you can cut back, or find cheaper alternatives.
+Once you’ve assigned a spending amount to each category, if you’re feeling as though you are over budget, take a look through each category to see if there are places where you can cut back, or find cheaper alternatives.

 The following tips for doing Christmas on a budget should help: